 Dr.Christy Cutting graduated from Oregon State School of Veterinary Medicine in 2002.
 She is from all of the "O" states: first Ohio, then Oklahoma, and finally to Oregon, which she has called home since 1984.
 She has wanted to be a veterinarian ever since growing up.
 After graduating from the University of Oregon in 1990, she joined the Peace Corps.
 She first went to Zaire, Africa, and was there for a year working with fish farmers until there was a military coup and she was evacuated.
 She then went to Paraguay, South America, working first as a Peace Corps volunteer with farmers for two years, then as a volunteer coordinator for another year.
 After that, she moved to Bolivia, South America, and trained Peace Corps volunteers for service.
 These experiences reinforced her conviction that veterinarians play a vital role in helping prevent illness in animals in many ways-through vaccinations, through prevention of overpopulation of stray animals, by helping farmers and their livestock and in curing sick pets.
 She returned to Portland, Oregon, and worked at the Southeast Portland Animal Hospital while working on the prerequisites for veterinary school.
 It was here that she met Dr. Suzy Hartman.
 After graduating from OSU in 2002, she moved to Roseburg and has been here every since.

-She has 1 dog: Boo the mixed breed.
-She also has two cats, the brothers Click and Clack.
-She lives with her "better half", Bob Hohne, a great local fiddle player.
+She has many pets: Boo the heeler mix, two cats Click and Clack, the house goat Bonnie, and three rabbits.
 When not practicing veterinary medicine, she works on her house and garden projects, goes hiking, and really enjoys a good bitter beer!